Dash-Industry-Forum/webRTC/index.md

 * Participation interest to develop deployment guidelines, and if interested, in which parts of the guidelines (negotiation, DASH/WebRTC player, etc.)
 * Whether the development activity should be members only or open to all interested parties
 * If there are concerns if DASH-IF takes on the duty and if interested parties not yet DASH-IF members would consider joining DASH-IF
-* What output would you expect from the work: guidelines, reference services, reference clients and/or servers; and which of these would you be willing to contribute
+* What output would you expect from the work: guidelines, reference services, reference clients and/or servers; and which of these would you be willing to contribute.

+## Survey

+Based on the conclusion of the report, DASH-IF initiated a survey: https://forms.gle/Yy89GGeMsXYQixBZ6.
+Please respond by latest April 15, 2022 if you are interested in this topic.